 Needless to say, Steven Williams is not a fan of r/SamandTolki or the mega thread.

 When he talks about the subreddit, he claims it’s a “hate-Reddit.”
 He also claims we hope he takes his own life.
 Nothing could be further from the truth.
 I’ve never read a thread or a single post that encouraged Boogie to take his own life.
 People have commented that he should stop talking about wanting to commit suicide on Twitter, Twitch, and YouTube.
 His audience supposedly skews to a younger demographic.
 Considering that, suicide and the glorification of it should not be what Boogie talks about.

 Thou shall not swat

-Boogie told a person in a private message that members of r/SamandTolki “swatted” him twice in the month of December 2019.
+Boogie told a person in a private message that members of r/SamandTolki “swatted” him twice in December 2019.
 The person then went to r/SamandTolki and posted the screenshots of what Boogie said.

 “Swatted” means you call a person’s local police and claim the person is armed and is killing people.
 The goal is to make a heavily armed SWAT team show up at a person’s home, bust down the door, and aim weapons at the person.

 Needless to say, swatting is a terrible, reckless thing to do.
-To accuse an entire group of people of swatting is also a terrible, reckless thing to do.
+To accuse an entire group of people of swatting is also a terrible, irresponsible thing to do.

 Boogie then claimed on Twitter that when he is swatted, the police keep it off the record because that would only reward the person swatting him.
 Something like that.